Chengjiang Fossil Site

 Description of values

-An exceptional fossil record of the rapid diversification of life on Earth during the early Cambrian period, some 520 million years ago
+An exceptional fossil record of the rapid diversification of complex life on Earth during the early Cambrian period, some 520 million years ago

 Criterion